Yankee 26

-The Yankee 26 is an American trailerable sailboat that was designed by Sparkman & Stephens as an International Offshore Rule Quarter Ton class racer-cruiser and first built in 1974.
+The Yankee 26 is an American trailerable sailboat designed by Sparkman & Stephens as an International Offshore Rule Quarter Ton class racer-cruiser and first built in 1974.
 The boat is Sparkman & Stephens design #2065.1.

 Production

-The design was initially built by Yankee Yachts in Inglewood, California, United States, starting in 1974, by they left the sailboat business in 1975.
+The design was initially built by Yankee Yachts in Inglewood, California, United States, starting in 1974, they left the sailboat business in 1975.
 The design was then built by the Heritage Yacht Company until 1982 and finally by Heritage Boatworks in Hood River, Oregon, until 1990.

 Design

-The Yankee 26 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a masthead sloop rig; a raked stem; a raised counter, reverse transom; a skeg-mounted rudder controlled by a tiller and a fixed fin keel.
+The Yankee 26 is a recreational keelboat built predominantly of fiberglass with wood trim.
+It has a masthead sloop rig, a raked stem, a raised counter, a reverse transom, a skeg-mounted rudder controlled by a tiller and a fixed fin keel.
 It displaces 5335 lb and carries 2150 lb of ballast.

 The boat has a draft of 4.75 ft with the standard keel.